carvilsi/pwyll/README.md

 ### Docker

-No doubt about that one of the most useful ways to run it is with Docker.
+No doubt about that this one is the most useful way to run it.
 There is a Docker volume, so the data will be persisted.

 At the **devops** directory, run the following command, which will start the pwyll server and MongoDB: